 My husband is a taxidermist.
 I say that right off because… If you are bothered by this practice, the act of hunting for meat, and/or images of dead animals, this post is not for you.
-Also, this post contains Christian themes.
-I am not sorry for that.
+This post also contains mature topics somewhat.
+It also contains Christian themes – That, I am not sorry for.

 My husband Brian is a taxidermist.